 When twin sisters and Gypsy House Co-Owners Doniece and Dena Derani got the 30-day notice they had to vacate the building and shut down their business baby, they knew Denver would mourn the loss, but they never anticipated the amount of encouragement from old customers that would later lead to its revival a little over three years later.

-This spring, Gypsy House Café will officially reopen at a bigger location on South Broadway with the same bohemian flair (and a touch of sophistication), booze and brilliant ways to welcome customers old and new.
+On August 10, Gypsy House Café will officially reopen at a bigger location on South Broadway with the same bohemian flair (and a touch of sophistication), booze and brilliant ways to welcome customers old and new.
 According to Doniece, the reason for the revival was because of public demand after the original Gypsy House closed on short notice.